Career Transition Resources

 comradery with fellow like-minded patriots while earning points toward a substantial military retirement at the

-age of 60. - Teaching.
+3. Teaching.
 Many of our departing Dental Corps officers leave active duty to pursue a career in

 teaching.
 Exciting opportunities are readily available in clinical teaching, research, administration and